Listen to an audio file of this tool.

 - “How can you act in ways that will be a good friend to others?”

 Step 2.
 Teach New Skills by Interactive Modeling

-As parents, it’s easy to forget that children are learning to perform typical tasks along with learning about school subjects and how to be a good friend.
+As a parent or someone in a parenting role, it’s easy to forget that children are learning to perform typical tasks along with learning about school subjects and how to be a good friend.
 Because of all of this learning, your child will make mistakes and poor choices.
-How we handle those moments can determine how we help build their confidence.
-Learning about developmental milestones can help a parent better understand what their child is going through.
+How you handle those moments can determine how you help build their confidence.
+Learning about developmental milestones can help you better understand what your child is going through.
 Here are some examples:

 - Five-year-olds are working on understanding rules and routines.
 Consistency helps them feel a sense of stability.

 - Six-year-olds may be more apt to question your rules.
 They thrive on encouragement.
 They can become critical of others and may need experience with kindness and inclusion.